premshah06/Skin-Shade/README.md

 - HSV thresholds are tuned for common skin tones; extreme lighting (e.g., colored stage lights) may reduce accuracy
 - Fitzpatrick classification uses ITA approximation, not dermatological ground truth
 - No batch processing support in the current UI

----

-## License

-This project is provided for educational and personal use.